mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 To improve quality of life while performing the GISS Workflow, this tool does the following:
 1. Calculates geometry for all Event feature classes (only if geometries have changed)
 2. Inserts missing IrwinIDs, or replaces if incorrect
-3. Checks for case sensitivity issues and hidden spaces in IncidentName fields
+3. Checks for case sensitivity issues and hidden spaces in IncidentName fields (optional)
-4. Checks for missing Drop Point and Helispot labels
+4. Checks for missing Drop Point and Helispot labels (optional)
-5. Creates a new Master Incident GDB
+5. Creates a new Master Incident GDB (optional)
-6. Creates a new Master Incident Backup GDB
+6. Creates a new Master Incident Backup GDB (optional)
-7. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s)
+7. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)

 ### How does it work?